8 CRMs Leveraging AI in 2025

 • AI Attributes: AI generated attributes for any record, allowing previously impossible AI workflows.

-• Flexible Data Architecture: Unlike rigid CRM structures, Attio’s object-based system adapts to any business model, allowing teams to model complex relationships and custom data structures that traditional CRMs can’t handle.
+• Composable Data Model: Unlike rigid CRM structures, Attio’s object-based system adapts to any business model, allowing teams to model complex relationships and custom data structures that traditional CRMs can’t handle as easily without hired development.

 Pricing: Free for up to 3 users; paid plans from $29/user/month Learn More: attio.com